 Preserving Racing's Rich History

-Established in 1939, the Keeneland Library is a research/reference library that serves as one of the world’s largest repositories of information related to the Thoroughbred, housing more than 15,000 volumes of books and journals, 250,000 photographic negatives, thousands of newspaper articles and 1,500 videocassettes documenting sales and racing at Keeneland and other tracks.
+Established in 1939, the Keeneland Library is a research/reference library that serves as one of the world’s largest repositories of information related to the Thoroughbred, housing nearly 20,000 volumes of books and journals, 250,000 photographic negatives, thousands of newspaper articles and 1,500 videocassettes documenting sales and racing at Keeneland and other tracks.

 The Library subscribes to the popular online resource, American Produce Records, which is made freely available to onsite researchers.
 To locate pedigree, sales and racing history of Thoroughbreds, librarians provide instruction in use of this research tool, along with the use of other freely available internet resources, such as Equibase and Pedigree Online.